 Ref No Function Delegated Power, Duty, or Responsibility Officer(s) granted Delegation 81.
 Finance Responsibility for payment of all amounts that are considered to be in respect of liabilities properly incurred and not previously discharged.
 Chief Finance Officer (S151 Officer 82.
-Finance Power to write-off outstanding accounts which are considered to be irrecoverable.
+Finance Debts up to the value of £5,000 may be written off where the debt is deemed irrecoverable or is unlikely to be recovered at economic cost.
+This authority is delegated to Capita for housing benefit debts who are required to follow the same assessment process.
 Chief Finance Officer (S151 Officer) or, in their absence, Chief Executive 83.
-Finance Power to write-off deficiencies in accordance with the Write-Off Policy where appropriate action has been taken to attempt to recover.
+Finance Debts over £5,000 must be referred to the Executive Director - Corporate who will seek approval from the Cabinet Member with responsibility for Finance.
+All such write-offs must be reported to Cabinet for information.
 Chief Finance Officer (S151 Officer) or, in their absence, Chief Executive 84.
-Finance Power to deal with housing advances made by the Council, including: • varying the rate of interest charged on variable interest rate mortgages. • deciding upon applications for loans under the Housing Act 1985, Recommendations under the Buildings Societies Support Lending Scheme and indemnities and transfers under the Act.
+Finance Power to deal with housing advances made by the Council, including: varying the rate of interest charged on variable interest rate mortgages. deciding upon applications for loans under the Housing Act 1985, Recommendations under the Buildings Societies Support Lending Scheme and indemnities and transfers under the Act.
 Chief Finance Officer (S151 Officer) or, in their absence, Chief Executive 85.
 Finance Power to vire up to the sum identified in the financial appendix, between cost centres (applicable to all Cabinet and Committees), provided that approval to virements giving rise to commitments for future years, shall be given by the Cabinet.
 Chief Finance Officer (S151 Officer) or, in their absence, Chief Executive 86.
-Finance Power to approve the transfer, on capital schemes, spending provision from other schemes by means of savings or delays, provided that the estimated overspend on the particular scheme does not exceed the sum of 10% on the figure identified in the Financial Appendix.
-Chief Finance Officer (S151 Officer) or, in their absence, Chief Executive 87.
-Finance Power to make determinations under the Local Government and Housing Act 1989 Chief Finance Officer (S151
+Finance Power to approve the transfer, on capital schemes, spending provision from other schemes by means of savings or delays, provided that the estimated overspend on the particular scheme does not exceed Chief Finance Officer (S151 Officer) or, in their absence, Chief Executive